jajvirta/jajvirta/TDD-sleep.md

 (Notice the anti-pattern of try-catch-log.)

-Or it could manipulate the threshold.
-But since we're controlling the experiment we don't have to worry about such unintended injections.
+Since we're controlling the experiment we don't have to worry about such unintended injections.

 But it leaves us with the problem of constant test failures.